50 things to do in Cape Town for under R50

 Price: Free

-12. Get Active At Battery Park, V&A Waterfront
+12. Get Active at Battery Park

 This 1.2-hectare park forms part of the V&A Waterfront’s Canal District, lined with shops, art, and adventure.
 Key attractions include the skate and scooter park, a piazza, a basketball/mini soccer multi-court, and the canal.
 Each area of the park has public walking paths and benches.